Magne Budho

-Magne Budho (Nepali: माग्ने बुढो) is a fictional character on the NTV-produced television series Meri Bassai.
-He is portrayed by comedian actor Kedar Ghimire.
+Magne Budho (Nepali: माग्ने बुढो) is a fictional character on the NTV-produced television series Meri Bassai which is portrayed by comedian actor Kedar Ghimire.
 Magne Budho has appeared in many Nepali movies such as Cha Ekan Cha, Woda Number 6, Chhakka Panja and he has also appeared in television shows such as Khas Khus and Meri Bassai.
-He is an old man married to Maiya and has a son named Jureli.
+Comedy hub.
+He is an old man married to Maiya and has a son named Ashish (Jureli) and a daughter Ayusha.